block52/whitepaper/README.md

 ## Abstract
 Block 52 is an efficient blockchain based protocol to facilitate trustless player to player card games over the internet, with zero knowledge, no central authority and the ability to allow games to wager in a native crypto currency.

+Mental poker is the study of protocols that allow players to play fair poker games over the net without a trusted third party.
+Considered as a kind of multiparty computation.

+In the study of mental poker, there are very few assumptions on the behavior of adversaries.
+Adversaries are typically allowed to have coalition of any size and can make active attacks.

 ## Domain specific block chains

 There have been attempts at developing decentralized card games such as poker, but all suffer similar fates.
 Slow transaction times and high fees when using protocols such as Bitcoin and Ethereum make decentralizsed games unfeasable.  [cite fees]